Uribouz/badminton-matching-app/README.md

     #dasd
 16. number of 'selected' players doesn't need to be Divisible by 4 to be ablue to shuffle into the court

+24. Have a calculator, that can calculate how much player needed to play the calculation logic begin with
+    25.1) Phase 1: Every person pay equally ... - calculate the price of the court: price of the court per hour multiply by how many courts and how many hours we played - calculate the price of the shuttle: price of the shuttle multiply by the amount of the shuttle we used - setting: default prices that can be adjustable